varunm22/personal-site/content/travel/london-2020.md

 {{< figure src="/imgs/milan/0009.jpg">}}
 {{< figure src="/imgs/milan/0010.jpg">}}

 Tired from the day's sites, we stopped next at a riverside path between two bridges and just enjoyed the sunlight.
 We half napped here until the sun went down and the air grew chilly.
 On our way back to the center of town, we stopped for dessert at a pastry shop then for dinner at a restaurant serving polenta - the final Verona signature dish we had not yet had here.
-Then we headed back to catch our train and retreated to the hotel.
+Then we headed back to catch our train back to Milan.

 {{< figure src="/imgs/milan/0022.jpg" caption="The riverside path">}}
 {{< figure src="/imgs/milan/0011.jpg" caption="Stretched out to relax">}}